sanjayss34/big_video_lm/README.md

 ```
 bash vqa_inference_remote_launch.sh
 ```
+On the Perception Test validation set, you should get an accuracy of about 67%.

 ## Example 2: Ego4D moment retrieval
 In this example, we finetune LLaVA Video 7B on the Ego4D NLQ (natural language query) task for retrieving moments from an egocentric video.